christosgalano/christosgalano.github.io/_posts/2022-11-07-wordpress-on-azure-architecture.md

 ---
 title: "WordPress on Azure: Part 1 - Architecture"
-excerpt: "In today’s blog post, we look into the Azure architecture of our WordPress deployment."
+excerpt: "In today's blog post, we look into the Azure architecture of our WordPress deployment."
 tagline: "Azure architecture of the WordPress deployment"
 header:
   overlay_color: "#24292f"
-  teaser: assets/images/wordpress-on-azure/infrastructure.jpg
+  teaser: assets/images/azure/wordpress-on-azure/infrastructure.jpg
 categories:
   - azure
 tags: